 Lots of research has been done on creatine that shows strong evidence that creatine supplements can improve athletic performance.
 This can be seen via an increase in the markers of athletic performance, such as strength and the power of the muscles increasing by over 10 percent.

 Creatine has also been shown to enhance muscle and bone health through old age.
-In a September 2016 study published in the Journal of Cachexia, Sarcopenia and Muscle showed that elderly people who took 12 weeks of a low-dose creatine supplement associated with resistance training saw an increase in lean mass.
+In a September 2016 study published in the Journal of Cachexia, Sarcopenia and Muscle showed that older adults who took 12 weeks of a low-dose creatine supplement associated with resistance training saw an increase in lean mass.

 Because creatine is associated with increased energy production, creatine supplements may improve the supply of energy to the brain and provide protection for brain cells, thereby improving brain function.